 Collaborative book blogging: my contribution to the 1920 Club.

-TOVE TROVE: Moominland Midwinter by Tove Jansson
+Moominland Midwinter by Tove Jansson #ToveTrove

 My second Janssonian contribution to the Tove Trove Library is the fifth book in the Moomin series, first published in 1957.